In the know: Prioritize your patient assignments

 - Are the resources readily available, or do they need to be ordered?

 Source: Quick-E!
 Pro Time Management: A Guide for Nurses.
-Click here for more information on this new book.
+For more information about our latest nursing resources, click here.

 Related Products